 We Stories loves libraries and librarians!
 Two of our first cheerleaders and most steadfast partners are the leaders of St. Louis County Library and Kirkwood Public Library.
 Starting in 2016, these library systems gave us an important organizational boost and help to garner important regional momentum.

 In both systems We Stories curricular titles are labeled as “We Stories” and searchable in the library database.
 This enables participating We Stories families, and all other community members, to access a wonderful, diverse list of books at no cost.
 We have also developed We Stories kit libraries covering more than 26 different themes.
 Each kit contains 4-6 books, a discussion guide, parent resources and often an activity or toy.

-Across both library systems, the We Stories kits have proven to be popular items across our very segregated region, and our ‘sweet spot’ continues to be helping institutions think about deepening family engagement in both the library and larger civic environment.
+Across both library systems, the We Stories kits have proven to be popular items across our very segregated region, and our ‘sweet spot’ continues to be helping institutions in predominantly White communities think about deepening family engagement in both the library and larger civic environment.

-Our organization’s mission is focused on contributing to regional change in St. Louis and we know that our partnerships with regional libraries are a critical part of achieving that.
-We know that our experience contains lessons for other regions who also want to shift engagement in their regions.
+We know that the messages of family-serving organizations, such as libraries, are a critical component of making it normal for White families to engage in conversations about race with their kids, Our experience contains lessons for other regions who also want to shift engagement in their regions.
 We Stories was proud to present at the Public Library Association national conference with the Director of the St Louis County Library Association in March 2018.
 A copy of our presentation is available to interested libraries seeking transferable lessons.
 We also presented at the Missouri Library Association conference in October of 2018.

 We also invite interested institutions to check out our past webinar with Embrace Race, a national multiracial community of parents, teachers, experts, and other caring adults who support each other to meet the challenges that race poses to our children, families, and communities.
 A copy of the webinar can be found here, and supporting materials, here.